GhostHeron/PhysicsNotes/notes.md

 Quantum mechanics was pioneered by Erwin Shrodinger and Werner Heisenberg.
 Shrodigner treated sub-atomic particles as waves, which oscillate with certain frequencies.
 Certain frequencies need certain length orbits to complete a standing wave.
 He also wondered about the atomic orbitals, and how electrons transferred.<br>

 Heisenberg's strategy was to not make a model, just try to figure it out using only math.
 He used large matrixes to show electron density, to show where electrons are most likely to be found.
 This leads to *Heisenberg's uncertainty principle*.
-It is impossible to detect position and velocity at the same time.
+It is impossible to detect position and velocity at the same time. <br>

+The most up to date model is the cloud model, based on Heisenberg's ideas, which says that there is no orbit for an electrion, instead, it si a region where electrons are most likely to be, which are called a state.
+There are probably locations of electrons, shown by clouds, the spaces where electrons are most likely to be.